aliyun/alibabacloud-fc-mcp-server/README.md

 ### Tools

-* `put-custom-runtime-function`: Zip a project that matches Alibaba Cloud custom runtime requirements, creates a function, and deploys the code to that function.
+* `put-custom-runtime-function`: Deploy a project that matches Alibaba Cloud custom runtime requirements, creates a function, and deploys the code to that function.
 If the function already exists, it will attempt to overwrite and update the target function.
 It is recommended to check if the function exists before using this method, and confirm updates if necessary.
 * `update-custom-runtime-function`: Update a custom runtime function.
 Only the provided parameters will be updated; others remain unchanged.
 * `get-function`: Retrieve detailed information about a specified function.
 * `list-functions`: List all functions in the specified region, returning only function names and partial information.
 For full details, use `get-function`.